 Some potential questions you might want to ask your doctor or other health care provider include:

 In addition to the questions that you've prepared to ask, don't hesitate to ask questions of any of your providers anytime that you don't understand something.

 What to expect from your doctor

 Tests and diagnosis

-When doctors suspect someone has anorexia, they typically run a battery of tests and exams to help pinpoint a diagnosis, rule out medical causes for the weight loss and also check for any related complications.
+When doctors suspect someone has anorexia, they typically run many tests and exams to help pinpoint a diagnosis, rule out medical causes for the weight loss, and also check for any related complications.

 These exams and tests generally include: